 In the product development stage, which is where you are probably at if you are reading this article, contracts should be used to protect your invention.
 Contracts protect you against investors, co-inventors, independent contractors, and manufacturers.
 While you are developing your product, you need a contract with those you share your idea with so that they don’t steal your idea.

 With investors, it is preferable to have a patent application on file before you do your pitch.
 However, if you don’t have money to spend on patent costs, that would not be an option.
 You have no other choice but to delay the patent costs until after the investor decides to invest in you and your idea.

-With co-inventors, you should get a joint exploitation agreement which limits what each of the co-inventors could do with the invention.
+With co-inventors, you should get a joint exploitation agreement that limits what each of the co-inventors could do with the invention.
 Alternatively, you can assign the invention to a corporation and distribute the shares among the co-inventors.

 With manufacturers, they should be placed under a non-disclosure agreement and be prohibited from using the tools they make for your project for other people.
 These are your tools.

-The common theme among these examples is that contracts are used only against those you have a personal relationship with.
+The common theme among these examples is that contracts are used only against those you have a personal relationship.
 They have to agree to enter into the contract.
 If you don’t have a relationship with them, contracts are useless to help you protect your invention.
 Or, if they don’t want to sign the contract, then contracts are worthless as well.
 For example, some companies that you might want to submit your idea to will not sign a non-disclosure agreement.
 They will tell you that the information will not be held in confidence.
 They ask you to file a patent application.

 How to protect your invention as a trade secret?